lulav/LRS_Documentation/docs_tutorials/index.md

     },
     "timeout": 64,

-The `launch` field specifies the specific launch file for this simulation and the package it rersides in.
+The `launch` field specifies the specific launch file for this simulation and the package it resides in.
 You may change it according to your needs.

 The `timeout` field, surprisingly enough, sets a timeout (in *seconds*) for each simulation run, after which it will be automatically halted.